Do speech-language disorders affect learning?

 - Do you have difficulty understanding the speaker at your place of worship?

-- Do you hear better with one ear?
+- Do you hear better with one ear than the other?

-- Do your family and friends tell you that you are not listening or hearing them well?
+- Do your family and friends tell you that you’re not listening or hearing them well?

 - Do you avoid social gatherings because of hearing difficulties?